Selected Works

 Physical Review B, 110, 184506 (2024)

-This paper investigates the superconducting properties of a two-dimensional s-wave superconductor on a kagome lattice subjected to correlated disorder.
-Using the Bogoliubov–de Gennes (BdG) formalism, we analyze how disorder correlations affect the superconducting order parameter and derive the corresponding superfluid stiffness.
+This paper investigates an s-wave superconductor on a kagome lattice in the presence of correlated disorder.
+Using the Bogoliubov-de Gennes formalism, we study how disorder correlations modify the superconducting order parameter and superfluid stiffness.
+The results show a bimodal distribution of the pairing amplitude at strong correlation strengths, emphasizing the role of lattice geometry in disordered superconductors.

 Population migration and COVID-19